Contrasting Hims & Hers Health (NYSE:HIMS) and 1Life Healthcare (NASDAQ:ONEM)

-Hims & Hers Health (NYSE:HIMS) and 1Life Healthcare (NASDAQ:ONEM) are both mid-cap medical companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, risk, valuation, profitability, dividends and earnings.
+Hims & Hers Health (NYSE:HIMS) and 1Life Healthcare (NASDAQ:ONEM) are both mid-cap medical companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, earnings, valuation, dividends, profitability, risk and analyst recommendations.

 This table compares Hims & Hers Health and 1Life Healthcare’s net margins, return on equity and return on assets.